dylanwe/dad-bot/README.md

  When the bot is online you can type the command `!joke` which will pull a joke from https://icanhazdadjoke.com/ and display it in the chat like so:
  ![joke](img/joke.png)

- When someone types a string containing I'm or simular it will create the typical `Hey blank I'm Dad` joke.
+ When someone types a string containing I'm or alike it will produce the typical `Hey blank I'm Dad` joke.
  ![im](img/im.png)